Jeffan207/fantasy-basketball-model/README.md

 This is my fantasy basketball model.
 The goal of the model is represent a players overall worth with a simple number rating.
-The key benefit of this system is it lets you stack rank your team and give you an idea who are your best and most importantly, worst, players.
+The key benefit of this system is it lets you stack rank your team and give you an idea who are your best and most importantly, worst, players are.
 It's pretty simple but I've found it to be very effective in evaluating the general skill of a player in the category format.
 This model is not 1:1 with points based scoring systems used in fantasy.
 Those systems tend to universally undervalue blocks and steals that are much more important in category formats.